bklogic/data-access-service-example/README.md

 - Launch VS Code form the local folder
 - Request and connect to a remote workspace
 - Create and deploy a data source loaded with the `classicmodel` database
+- Update data source name, and application name if desired, in `application.json`
 - Deploy the application into the remote workspace

 ## Contribution